 RAF Trade: Pilot, 4 Year Short Service Commission, General Duties Branch

 Date of Enlistment: 24th July 1939

-Operational Sorties: 29 with 214 Squadron at Stradishall, 32 with 148 Squadron in the Middle East, 5 with 419 Squadron at Middleton St George and 40 with 35 Squadron at Graveley, losing his life on his 107th operation, over France on the night of July 4/5, 1944.
+Operational Sorties: 29 with 214 Squadron at Stradishall, 32 with 148 Squadron in the Middle East, 5 with 419 Squadron at Middleton St George and 40 with 35 Squadron at Graveley, losing his life on his 107th operation, over France on the night of 4/5th July 1944.

-No. 35 Squadron, Graveley, with non-operational service at Pathfinder Force HQ, Wyton.
-Surprisingly, unlike many others with a particularly distinguished war record, Alec Cranswick’s name was totally overlooked for public recognition in his lifetime.
-This came only in the late 1950’s, albeit in a modest manner, when Air Vice- Marshal Don Bennett chose to dedicate his autobiography, ‘Pathfinder’, to Alec Cranswick.
+No. 35 Squadron, Graveley, with non-Operational Service at Pathfinder Force HQ, Wyton.
+Surprisingly, unlike many others with a particularly Distinguished War Record, Alec Cranswick’s name was totally overlooked for Public Recognition in his Lifetime.
+This came only in the late 1950’s, albeit in a modest manner, when Air Vice- Marshal Don Bennett chose to dedicate his Autobiography, ‘Pathfinder’, to Alec Cranswick.
 (Better be not at all than not be noble).
-Though the DFC awarded in April 1942 praised 61 sorties over Germany and enemy occupied territory and “exceptional” determination to complete his task, and the DSO in July 1943 applauded the “excellent and sustained efforts” that were “worthy of the highest praise”, the world at large was unaware of Alec Cranswick’s astonishing contribution to the war effort. no-one appears to have picked up this remarkable achievement against ever-mounting odds, so his death went unrecorded other than in official documentation.
-No surprise, therefore, when press interest focused upon him immediately as a result of ‘Pathfinder’ Bennett’s action, that Alec Cranswick became ‘the unknown hero’.
+Though the DFC awarded in April 1942 praised 61 Sorties over Germany & Enemy Occupied Territory and “exceptional” determination to complete his Task and the DSO in July 1943 applauded the “excellent & sustained efforts” that were “worthy of the highest praise”, the world at large was unaware of Alec Cranswick’s astonishing contribution to the War Effort. no-one appears to have picked up this remarkable achievement against ever-mounting odds, so his death went unrecorded other than in Official Documentation.
+No surprise, therefore, when Press interest focused upon him immediately as a result of ‘Pathfinder’ Bennett’s action, that Alec Cranswick became ‘the Unknown Hero’.

 Lost in Lancaster TL-J (ND-846)

-I write as biographer of S/L A P Cranswick, DSO, DFC, to offer new material regarding the circumstances in which he and all but one crew member lost their lives on 5 July 1944.
-Between publication of the original Pathfinder Cranswick (1962) and the extended and updated 50th Anniversary Edition (2012) my continuing research showed that their Lancaster was shot down by a Luftwaffe night fighter, the wreckage falling on open ground at Villecresnes.’
+I write as the Biographer of S/L A P Cranswick, DSO, DFC, to offer new material regarding the circumstances in which he and all but one Crew member lost their lives on 5th July 1944.
+Between Publication of the original Pathfinder Cranswick (1962) and the extended and updated 50th Anniversary Edition (2012) my continuing research showed that their Lancaster was shot down by a Luftwaffe Night Fighter, the wreckage falling on open ground at Villecresnes.’

-F/Sgt Wilf Horner’s account of the flight:-
+F/Sgt Wilf Horner’s Account of the Flight:-

-S/Ldr.
-A.P.Cranswick.
+S/Ldr A P Cranswick.
 DSO, DFC.
 Pilot

 F/O R H Kille.
 Navigator

-F/L P.R.Burt DFC.
-Bomb Aimer
+F/L P R Burt DFC Bomb Aimer

-F/L A.C.M.Taylor.
+F/L A C M Taylor.
 Bomb Aimer

-Sgt C.Erickson.
+Sgt C Erickson.
 Flight Engineer

 F/Sgt Wilfurd R Horner Wireless Operator

-F/Sgt E.M.Davies.
+F/Sgt E M Davies.
 Mid-Upper Gunner

 F/Sgt A H Wood.
 Rear Gunner

-His original rear gunner Ivor Howard from 419 Sqdn days had fallen ill and was not with Cranswick this operation.
+His original Rear Gunner Ivor Howard from 419 Sqdn days had fallen ill and was not with Cranswick this Operation.